 How does the puzzle piece contribute to stigma?

-Organizations that emphasize curing or fixing autism have closely associated themselves with the puzzle piece.
-This reinforces harmful narratives that contribute to stigma and discrimination.
+Organizations that focus on curing or fixing autism have closely tied themselves to the puzzle piece.
+This reinforces harmful ideas that add to stigma and discrimination.

 How can autism advocacy be more inclusive?